 Almost all multicellular organisms need a circulatory system to transport oxygen and nutrients through the body.
 Evolution has led to the existence of two types of circulatory systems namely:

 - Open circulatory system: primarily found in invertebrates.
-Here, the blood flows freely through cavities and there are no vessels to conduct the blood.
+Here, the blood flows freely through cavities since there are no vessels to conduct the blood.

 - Closed circulatory system: is found in vertebrates and a few invertebrates like earthworms.
-This system has the presence of vessels that conduct blood throughout the body.
+This system has vessels that conduct blood throughout the body.

 The main difference between the open and closed circulatory system is the way blood flows in an organism.
 Blood can flow through vessels inside the body such as arteries and veins.
 This type of circulation is called closed circulation.
 Open circulation happens when there are no vessels to contain the blood and it flows freely through the cavities of the body.